Summary

 Read a translation of Act 5: Scene 2.

-At Windsor Castle, near London, we find Bolingbroke complaining to young Harry Percy about the wild ways of Bolingbroke's son, whom he has not seen for a full three months.
+At Windsor Castle, near London, we find Bolingbroke complaining to young Harry Percy about the wild ways of Bolingbroke’s son, whom he has not seen for a full three months.
 The young prince has apparently been spending his time in taverns and whorehouses and associating with robbers and highwaymen.
-Bolingbroke is concerned, but still sees signs of hope in the boy.
+Bolingbroke is concerned, but he still sees signs of hope in the boy.

 Read a translation of Act 5, Scene 3.